elazarl/goproxy/README.md

 `DoFunc` will receive a function that will preprocess the request.
 We can change the request, or return a response.
-If the time is between 8:00am and 17:00pm, we will reject the request, and return a precanned text response saying "do not waste your time".
+If the time is between 8:00am and 17:00pm, we will reject the request, and return a pre-canned text response saying "do not waste your time".

 See additional examples in the examples directory.